GrantErickson/Gravity/README.md

 5. Ability to change values and see changes reflected in the diagram
 6. Ability to reset the simulation
 7. Allow for various presets: earth/moon, earth/moon/sun, binary stars, cool stable and unstable examples
+8. Added basic collisions (check out Chaos for an example)

 ### Other potential features